 The latest guidance is as follows:

-- Everyone who has had the Oxford AstraZeneca vaccine should still have a second dose of the AstraZeneca vaccine, irrespective of age, unless they suffered any serious side effects after their first vaccination.
+- Everyone who has had the AstraZeneca vaccine should still have a second dose of the AstraZeneca vaccine, irrespective of age, unless they suffered any serious side effects after their first vaccination.
 Having the second dose is very important as it will give you higher and longer lasting protection.

 - People over 40 or who have a health condition that puts them at higher risk of severe COVID-19 disease should still be offered the Oxford AstraZeneca vaccine.
 The benefits in protecting them against the serious consequences of COVID-19 outweigh any risk of this rare condition.

-- People aged 18-29 who do not have a health condition that puts them at higher risk of severe COVID-19 disease will be offered an alternative COVID-19 vaccine where available.
-(This has been recommended as a precaution as people under 30 are at less risk from COVID-19 and not because they are considered to be at particular risk of developing the rare blood clot.)
+- People aged 18-39 who do not have a health condition that puts them at higher risk of severe COVID-19 disease will be offered an alternative COVID-19 vaccine where available.
+It is important that you have the vaccination as soon as possible to protect you and to reduce the chance of passing on the virus.